lene/here-intermodal-api-blog/blogpost.md

 So, let's go!

+In this tutorial we will create a Javascript program that displays a map of Chicago and lets you select a start point, from where a Park and Ride route to the HERE offices in Chicago is calculated.
+It should be easy for you to choose a different destination, or extend the script so you can select both origin and destination for your journey freely.

-Before you can work with any HERE API, you need to get yourself a pair of **credentials**.
+To work with any HERE API, you need to get yourself a pair of **credentials**.
 They consist of an app id and an app code.
 You can get your own set of credentials by signing up on [developer.here.com](http://developer.here.com).
-There's a 90 day free trial available that provides all of our routing features, including the Intermodal Routing API < TODO LENE check if true >.
+After signing up for our account you create a new application to generate an app ID and an app code.
 If you have already signed up, you can access your credentials on your projects page.
+There's a 90-day Free Trial and also a free Public Plan available.
+Due to licensing issues, if you use one of those, to use the Intermodal Routing API you must also contact the HERE Sales Team via the [Contact Us](https://developer.here.com/contact-us) page and request < TODO that your application is enabled for the Intermodal Routing API.
+Please state that you are not a public transit company in order to circumvent the licensing restrictions.
+It should take no more than XXXX hours for your application to be allowed to use the Intermodal Routing API. >

-Now that you have your HERE API credentials, you can go ahead and render a map:
+Now that you have your HERE API credentials, you can go ahead and create a Javascript script to render a map:

 < TODO TORSTEN code setting up the map - something along the lines of: >
 ```javascript